Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzExpressRouteCircuitAuthorization.md

 ### Example 1: Remove a circuit authorization from an ExpressRoute circuit
 ```
-$Circuit = Get-AzureRmExpressRouteCircuit -Name "ContosoCircuit" -ResourceGroupName "ContosoResourceGroup"
+$Circuit = Get-AzExpressRouteCircuit -Name "ContosoCircuit" -ResourceGroupName "ContosoResourceGroup"
-Remove-AzureRmExpressRouteCircuitAuthorization -Name "ContosoCircuitAuthorization" -Circuit $Circuit
+Remove-AzExpressRouteCircuitAuthorization -Name "ContosoCircuitAuthorization" -Circuit $Circuit
-Set-AzureRmExpressRouteCircuit -ExpressRouteCircuit $Circuit
+Set-AzExpressRouteCircuit -ExpressRouteCircuit $Circuit
 ```

 This example removes a circuit authorization from an ExpressRoute circuit.
-The first command uses the **Get-AzureRmExpressRouteCircuit** cmdlet to create an object reference to an ExpressRoute circuit named ContosoCircuit and stores the result in the variable named $Circuit.
+The first command uses the **Get-AzExpressRouteCircuit** cmdlet to create an object reference to an ExpressRoute circuit named ContosoCircuit and stores the result in the variable named $Circuit.
 The second command marks the circuit authorization ContosoCircuitAuthorization for removal.
-The third command uses the Set-AzureRmExpressRouteCircuit cmdlet to confirm the removal of the ExpressRoute circuit stored in the $Circuit variable.
+The third command uses the Set-AzExpressRouteCircuit cmdlet to confirm the removal of the ExpressRoute circuit stored in the $Circuit variable.

 ## PARAMETERS